cs3216/cs3216.github.io/website/coursework/product-design/index.md

 </figcaption>
 </figure>

-You may find it useful to develop a set of shared assets such as the app's logo, colour scheme, font and common UI widget so your mockup looks coherent when it is built by different members of the team.
+You may find it useful to develop a set of shared assets such as the app's logo, colour scheme, font and common UI elements so your mockup looks coherent when it is built by different members of the team.
+Figma supports [Components](https://help.figma.com/hc/en-us/articles/360038662654-Guide-to-components-in-Figma), which is a way to build elements you can reuse across your designs.
+You can give Figma components properties and compose them together, similar to UI library components in React/Vue/Angular.
+[Untitled UI](https://www.untitledui.com/) and [Riddle UI](https://www.riddleui.com/) are Figma UI kits / design systems that contain a good amount of free design system components you can use in your prototype.
+Figma components, used with Figma variables, empower teams to build consistent designs.

 **If your team is feeling up to the task,** you may also choose to jump right into building a prototype, which is of higher fidelity than wireframes and is interactive.
 Testing with a high fidelity prototype should be the next best thing from testing with an actual working prototype.
 This allows for a stronger [suspension of disbelief](https://www.nngroup.com/articles/authentic-behavior-in-user-testing/), allowing the user to act more realistically.
 Your chosen prototyping tool should allow the user to directly click on elements, which should transition the prototype to the next screen or state.
 This also frees you from acting as the computer, which gives you more time to observe the user instead.